voytech/tabulate/README.md

 ### Merging rows.

-When multiple `Row` model definitions are qualified by a predicate, they form a single synthetic merged row.
+When multiple `Row` model definitions are qualified by a predicate, they form a single synthetic row.
 Following rules regarding row merge applies:
 - Row level attributes will be concatenated or merged if are of same type.
 - Cell values will be concatenated, or overriden by last cell occurence at given column.
 - Cell level attributes will be concatenated, or merged if of same type.